robmhoward/ExcelJsDocumentation/resources/chartAxisFormat.md

 None.

 ## Relationships
-The Chart Axis Format resource has the following relationships defined:
+The Chart Axis Format has the following relationships defined:

 | Relationships    | Type    |Description|Notes |
 |:-----------------|:--------|:----------|:-----|